nprapps/book-concierge/README.md

 Neither of these tasks will return information for all of the books on the list.
 The Books team will need to fill in what's missing and validate what's returned.

 * ``grunt content catalog amazon --year=2022`` - Pull ISBN, cover and image information
-* ``grunt content catalog scrape --year=2022`` - Scrape book IDs for Goodreads and iTunes (run the `amazon` task first and link up the scratch sheets so you have the ISBNs to work with)
+* ``grunt content catalog scrape --year=2022`` - Scrape book IDs for Goodreads, iTunes and Bookshop (run the `amazon` task first and link up the scratch sheets so you have the ISBNs to work with)

 **Book covers**